About Learning Unlimited

 Learning Unlimited believes that every student should have access to exciting educational experiences.
 We work to spread our programs as broadly as possible, and to ensure that all programs are either low-cost (with fee waivers available for those with need) or completely free.

 Learning Unlimited encourages its programs to make teaching and leadership opportunities available to all students at each university, so that its programs are accessible to all university students (and often community members).
-Additionally, whenever possible we seek to make programs open admission with no application process, or a minimal one to gauge student interest.
+Additionally, we seek to make programs open admission with no application process, or a minimal one to gauge student interest.
 Thus, our programs are accessible to all pre-college students.

 Each chapter of Learning Unlimited is an independent organization led by college students.
 This autonomy builds their leadership skills and self-reliance.
 Each teacher at a Learning Unlimited program has the autonomy to design their own course without intense oversight.
 Each student has the autonomy to choose their courses, navigate the campus on their own, and be where they want, when they want.
 The same research that validates the importance of choice in building internal motivation shows the importance of autonomy.